I am a 5th year PhD student in computer science at MIT, graduating in the spring of 2018.

 I am fortunate to be advised by Jonathan Kelner.
-My research is in algorithmic data science and machine learning.
+My research is on the algorithmic foundations of data science and machine learning.
 I study computational methods for processing large graphs and matrices.

 I draw on tools from theoretical computer science, numerical linear algebra, and optimization, with a focus on methods that adapt to modern computational environments, including streaming and distributed frameworks.